Batman: Vengeance: Plot

+Kevin Conroy (pictured in 2019) reprised his role as Batman from the DC Animated Universe.

-Batman saves a woman named Mary from a bomb placed by the Joker at Gotham Chemicals, who is holding her son hostage for ransom.
-Using a transmitter, Batman tracks down the Joker and Mary to a partially demolished Gotham Bridge, where she is unmasked as Harley Quinn and the kidnapping scheme is revealed to be a plot to trap Batman.
+Batman saves a woman named Mary from a bomb planted at Gotham Chemicals by the Joker, who is holding her son hostage for ransom.
+Using a transmitter, Batman tracks the Joker and Mary to a partially demolished Gotham Bridge, where Mary is unmasked as Harley Quinn and the kidnapping scheme is revealed to be a plot to trap Batman.
 Batman defeats the Joker, but the latter falls off the bridge to his apparent death.
 Suspicious that the Joker survived, Batman lets Harley escape in order to monitor her using the transmitter.

-Batman and Batgirl are alerted to Mr. Freeze attacking Gotham Industrial Research to kill scientist Isaac Evers, the creator of the miracle drug Promethium for cryogenically frozen people.
-Freeze seeks revenge against Evers for a promotional Promethium video he believes Evers sent to mock him, due to having already used the drug on himself and his wife, Nora, but to no avail.
-While pursuing Freeze, Batman uncovers Evers' dealings with the Joker, who funded his research after his initial government funding was cut because of Promethium being unstable.
-After saving Evers and defeating Freeze, Batman discovers Poison Ivy has created a new species of super-plants infested with deadly worms, and tracks her down to the remains of Gotham Chemicals.
-There, he finds Mayor Hamilton Hill, who explains Ivy blackmailed him and other wealthy socialites by poisoning them with her worm-infected plants, which were created from a mysterious chemical.
+Batman and Batgirl are later alerted to Mr. Freeze attacking Gotham Industrial Research to kill scientist Isaac Evers, the creator of the miracle drug Promethium for cryogenically frozen people.
+Freeze seeks revenge against Evers for a promotional Promethium video he believes Evers sent to mock him, due to Freeze having already used the drug on himself and his wife, Nora, to no avail.
+While pursuing Freeze, Batman uncovers Evers' dealings with the Joker, who funded his research after his government funding was cut because of Promethium's unstable nature.
+After saving Evers and defeating Freeze, Batman discovers Poison Ivy has created a new species of super-plants infested with deadly worms, and tracks her to the remains of Gotham Chemicals.
+There, he finds Mayor Hamilton Hill, who explains that Ivy blackmailed him and other wealthy socialites by poisoning them with her worm-infected plants, which were created from a mysterious chemical.
 Batman defeats Ivy and obtains an antidote to save her victims.